bwplotka/my/web/content/posts/how-to-became-oss-maintainer.md

 ## 2. Improve Your English.

 This is a must-have.
 Language details matter.
 Making basic grammar mistakes is not just ugly, they can seriously obfuscate the communication.
-It makes the person you write to (in e.g. issue):
+It makes the person you write to (in e.g. an issue):

-* In the best case: Waste their time trying to understand exactly what you mean, asking follow-up questions, etc.
+* In the best case: Waste their time as they will try to understand exactly what you mean, ask follow-up questions, etc.
-* Worse: They will just ignore your message, not respond at all.
+* Worse: They will just ignore your message, not respond at all as they are confused.
 * The worst: They will do the opposite of what you have just recommended, waste even more time, and get frustrated.

 ### It saves time.